Cicindela littoralis

 Cicindela (Calomera) littoralis, commonly known as the littoral tiger beetle, is a species of Tiger Beetle found across the Palearctic realm, especially around the Mediterranean and Black seas.
 One of its subspecies, Calomera littoralis nemoralis, was the first member of the Cicindelidae family to exhibit vegetarian feeding behaviour, having been observed feeding on maize and cooked pasta in large numbers.

 Notable subspecies

-Cicindela (C.) littoralis nemoralis
+Cicindela littoralis nemoralis

 Cicindela littoralis nemoralis is common in Southern Europe.